-As we discussed earlier in the post, the futures market is complex, fast-moving and risky at the best of times.
+As we discussed earlier in the post, the futures market is complex, fast-moving, and risky at the best of times.
 When you add economic uncertainty created by a once-in-a-life item pandemic crisis, the risk for investors escalates as we saw with futures contracts dipping below zero.

 Before entering into any risky investment situation, you should assess your risk tolerance and understand how much money you are willing to lose.

-There is always risk of investment loss, but the higher the risk, the more chance that you could lose some, or all, of your investment.
+There is always the risk of investment loss, but the higher the risk, the more chance that you could lose some, or all, of your investment.